API and Plugin Development

 Core API Methods

 Most of the heavy lifting comes in the form of three API methods: GetProjects, GetResources, and GetCrawls.
-These methods form the backbone of InterroBot's web crawler data extraction API, allowing you to retrieve and process crawled information efficiently.
+These methods form the backbone of InterroBot's data API.
 Between these methods, you can transform your website data into tables of data, visualizations, or in interactive UIs.

 Technical documentation for the plugin is hosted on GitHub.